andyrobsondesign/andy_robson_design/wp-content/plugins/mashsharer/readme.txt

 == Changelog ==

+= 3.3.6 =
+* Fix: Custom CSS field not working since 3.3.5

+= 3.3.5 =

+* New: Add new Facebook Access Token to bypass the rate limit issue
+* New: Add filter 'mashsb_hide_addons' to hide add-on related sections
+* New: Add new option to hide buttons when they appear in widgets or not in main query (is_main_query conditions)
+* New: Add French language
+* New: Add Arabic language
+* New: Add Dutch language
+* New: Add Brazil language
+* New: Add Indonesia language

+* Fix: Do not remove backslash from custom css
+* Fix: Change general admin class panel-container to a more unique one
+* Fix: Check if image exists before detecting image size for twitter image
+* Fix: Twitter shortcode custom url value is ignored
+* Fix: Rate Limit Notice not working
+* Fix: Undefined var is_main_query

 = 3.3.4 =
 * Fix: Disabling share count still makes requests to facebook and co.
 Important fix to resolve facebook rate limit issues which result in stuck share count